Wave: Standing waves

+Solitary waves

+A soliton or solitary wave is a self-reinforcing wave packet that maintains its shape while it propagates at a constant velocity.
+Solitons are caused by a cancellation of nonlinear and dispersive effects in the medium.
+(Dispersive effects are a property of certain systems where the speed of a wave depends on its frequency.)
+Solitons are the solutions of a widespread class of weakly nonlinear dispersive partial differential equations describing physical systems.

 Physical properties

 Propagation

 Wave propagation is any of the ways in which waves travel.
-Single wave propagation can be calculated by second-order wave equation (standing wavefield) or first-order one-way wave equation.

 With respect to the direction of the oscillation relative to the propagation direction, we can distinguish between longitudinal wave and transverse waves.

 Electromagnetic waves propagate in vacuum as well as in material media.
 Propagation of other wave types such as sound may occur only in a transmission medium.

 Reflection of plane waves in a half-space

-The propagation and reflection of plane waves—e.g. Pressure waves (P-wave) or Shear waves (SH or SV-waves) are phenomena that were first characterized within the field of classical seismology, and are now considered fundamental concepts in modern seismic tomography.
+The propagation and reflection of plane waves—e.g. Pressure waves (P wave) or Shear waves (SH or SV-waves) are phenomena that were first characterized within the field of classical seismology, and are now considered fundamental concepts in modern seismic tomography.
 The analytical solution to this problem exists and is well known.
 The frequency domain solution can be obtained by first finding the Helmholtz decomposition of the displacement field, which is then substituted into the wave equation.
 From here, the plane wave eigenmodes can be calculated.